E14

 Panasonic Battery Overtemperature / NTC Sensor Fault

-Vacuum displays E14 and battery indicator flashes rapidly; unit shuts off immediately
+Vacuum displays E14 and the battery indicator flashes rapidly; the unit shuts off immediately.

 Advertisements